-In response to widespread loss of biodiversity and in acknowledgment of its importance for a sustainable economy and for society in general, the UK has introduced legislation that is designed to improve air and water quality, tackle waste, increase recycling, halt the decline of species, and improve the natural environment.
+In response to the widespread loss of biodiversity and in acknowledgement of its importance for a sustainable economy and for society in general, the UK has introduced legislation that is designed to improve air and water quality, tackle waste, increase recycling, halt the decline of species, and improve the natural environment.
 The UK Environment Act requires developments to result in a 10% net gain in biodiversity.

-This ground breaking legislation is specifically designed not only to halt biodiversity loss but to restore natural ecosystems.
+This ground-breaking legislation is specifically designed not only to halt biodiversity loss but to restore natural ecosystems.
 Whilst Biodiversity Net Gain is not yet specifically required under Irish or EU legislation, the EU Nature Restoration Targets (mandated by the proposed Nature Restoration Regulations) do set ambitious goals for halting the decline of biodiversity and restoring the natural environment.
 They will require a concerted and coordinated effort from all sectors if they are to be achieved.

 MKO has been using the Natural England Biodiversity Matrix 3.1 to undertake assessments in Ireland to allow developers to achieve a Biodiversity Net Gain on their projects.
 Whilst this is not mandatory at present, many of our clients are choosing to follow the UK example on a voluntary basis as part of their sustainability or environmental policies.
 MKO is delighted to be able to facilitate the implementation of Biodiversity Net Gain resulting from sustainably designed developments and we are happy to provide further information and details of how the matrix works and the practical implications for developments.